shrideio/shoebox/src/ci/README.md

           $ curl http://localhost:9080/api/hello
           ```

-          If the expected output is not shown consult with the troubleshooting section further for investigating the issue in detail.
+          If the expected output is not shown, consult with the troubleshooting section further for investigating the issue in detail.

-        - If the build is failed (red (X) icon) open and inspect the build log for troubleshooting.
+        - If the build is failed (red (X) icon), open and inspect the build log for troubleshooting.
 The build-log can be accessed by clicking on the build record.
-If the failure cannot be inferred from the logs check the troubleshooting section further for investigating the issue in detail.
+If the failure cannot be inferred from the logs, check the troubleshooting section further for investigating the issue in detail.

 ### Build failures troubleshooting

   - Set up Drone CLI

-      Drone CLI is used for managing the service, running local builds and triggering rebuilding on the service if necessary.
+      Drone CLI is used for managing the service, running local builds, and triggering rebuilding on the service if necessary.
 Check the [Drone CLI documentation](https://docs.drone.io/cli/) for more information.

     - Install Drone CLI